sksq96/DataScienceProblems/Blog.md

-## A Data Science Assistance writing code in Jupyter Notebook
+## Training and Evaluating a Jupyter Notebook Data Science Assistant

 In the past few years, using machine learning to intelligently autofill and generate text has taken quite a leap.
 It started with a single word auto-compete on mobile keywords, to entire phrase completion on GMail's smart compose, to writing an entire narrative fiction using GPT3 these days.